Lemonjai/webdevelop/README.md

-# README
+# WEBDEVELOPER.IO README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+Creating a teaching platform for people whom wants to learn web development.
+This application uses a custom CMS to serve the learning matters and able to push things dynamically.

+Work Log: